zulip/zulip/templates/zerver/help/view-someones-profile.md

 ### Via the message list

-1. Click on a user's avatar.
+1. Click on a user's profile picture.

 1. Click **View full profile**.